-- (1) Aerial maps should be detailed enough to show unique features (e.g., barge slips, factory, bridge pilings etc.) that can be identified in the field and used as markers for location when sampling.
-The recommended minimum scale is 1':500', if that is not available, use the best scale possible. - (2) Aerial maps should be marked with sample locations and should ensure spatial coverage and overall representativeness of the sample area. - (3) Target specific areas (backwaters, island side channels, pooled areas, below and around structures, confluence of tributaries) as well as integrating transect plots in the sampling plan. - (4) Print map(s) with detailed sample plan. - Locate access points for boat launch and acquire permission to use if necessary.
-If sampling around locks, or if sampling will require lockage, notify the Lockmaster at least 1 day before sampling. - Coordinate sample plan with sampling crew, eDNA Program Coordinator, eDNA Database Coordinator, or any partner agency. - Sampling crew should comprise three people at a minimum: one boat operator, one lead sampler, and one sampling assistant. - Processing crews should consist of two people.
-All crew members must have their resume (CV) on file with the USFWS (section 1.6), prior to the sampling event. - All participants must have read this QAPP and must have a signed certification statement (Exhibit 15) on file with the USFWS, prior to the sampling event.
-All participants,
+- (1) File pre-trip plan (Exhibit 1) per section 1.6. - (2) Spatial planning - a.
+Use of aerial maps detailed enough to show unique features (e.g., barge slips, factory, bridge pilings etc.) that can be identified in the field and used as markers for location when sampling.
+The recommended minimum scale is 1':500', if that is not available, use the best scale possible. - b.
+Aerial maps should be marked with sample locations and should ensure spatial coverage and overall representativeness of the sample area. - c.
+Target specific areas (backwaters, island side channels, pooled areas, below and around structures, and confluence of tributaries). - d.
+Print map(s) with detailed sample plan. - e.
+Locate access points for boat launch and acquire permission to use if necessary.
+If sampling around locks, or if sampling will require lockage, notify the Lockmaster at least 1 day before sampling. - f.
+Coordinate sample plan with sampling crew, eDNA Program Coordinator, eDNA Database Coordinator, or any partner agency. - (3) Temporal planning Biology and ecology of Asian carp should be considered when timing sampling events throughout the year. - a.
+Time sampling events to low water, cooler temperatures and to coincide with fish aggregation areas to increase detection probability.
+While spawning may release gametes, high water events that trigger spawning also dilute eDNA and transport it rapidly downstream.
+Water temperatures above 25 °C cause faster degradation of DNA. - b.
+If timing of sampling cannot be optimized around fish biology, then consideration should be given to determine the effectiveness of sampling.
+If sampling is to proceed, then larger sample sizes will be necessary to overcome lower detection probability in high flow or warm water conditions.